SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 ### Internal Neutron Connections

 - As an OPTIONAL measure to protect Neutron SDN traffic between physical nodes within the infrastructure, encrypted tunnels MAY be established between nodes involved in Neutron networks, such as compute and network controller nodes, at the network interfaces configured in Neutron (e.g. via WireGuard or similar solutions).

+### Storage Connections

+- For storage backends that are connected to OpenStack over the network, the network connections between the OpenStack components and the storage backend SHOULD be located on a separate physical network with dedicated interfaces at the involved nodes.
+- For storage backends that transfer replication data between individual storage nodes, the connections between those nodes SHOULD be implemented by a dedicated physical network.
+- Where applicable, storage traffic between OpenStack components and the storage backend (frontend traffic) as well as storage replication traffic between storage nodes themselves (backend traffic) MAY be encrypted using the storage protocols native security features (if any) or a generic solution such as WireGuard.

 ## Related Documents